drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 trait GreatestCommonDivisor
 {
   /**
-   * Get the divisor of a given number.
+   * Get the divisors of a given number.
    *
    * @param int $num
    *   The number.